yochaigal/cairn/scripts/heartseed/README.md

 # Heartseed
+Version 0.1.0

 ## Files

 - `heartseed.py`

 Heartseed is a portable character generator for Cairn.
 The script is fully self-contained and includes all rules data internally.
-It can generate characters for both the Second Edition Barebones Edition of Cairn.
+You can generate characters from both the [Second Edition](https://cairnrpg.com/second-edition/) of Cairn and [Barebones Edition](https://cairnrpg.com/barebones/).

 ---